katyaa4703/github-tutorial/README.md

  **Git**: Is the version control that keeps snapshots of the code.
 It does not require github.
 In other words, git is a command line tool.

  **Github**:Is the service for projects that use git.
-Github stores code in the cloud, visually tracks changes in the code, easily collaborates on files, and requires 'git'.
+Github stores code in the cloud, visually tracks changes in the code, easily collaborates on files and requires 'git'.

 ---